10 Round the World Travel Myths Debunked

 Which is brings us to Myth 5a – I’m too old to stay in a hostel.
 Most people who have limited international travel experience have a grave misconception about hostels.
 While it’s true that hostels have crowded dorm rooms with shared bathrooms, it’s also true that most hostels offer private rooms with private bathrooms, so if sharing a room with 7 strangers isn’t your thing, you don’t have to do it.
 You can get all the benefits of hosteling – free breakfasts, kitchens to cook in, camaraderie of other travelers, common spaces to meet others – while still having comfort and privacy, and all for a fraction of the cost of a hotel.

 No matter where you are in life, there’s a myth about why you can’t travel long term.
 Having a family certainly excludes you from RTW travel, right?
-Well, all the families who have done it, are doing it, or planning to do it beg to differ.
+Well,

 It’s certainly not an easy task, and you’ll probably meet the most resistance of any group wanting to travel RTW, but it is certainly possible.
 Many like to cite a bunch of different myths of why it’s a bad idea to take kids on the road long term with you – it’s too dangerous, what about school, what about all our stuff, my family could never do that.
 All are fairly valid concerns, but all have a rebuttal.

-We’ve already dispelled the too dangerous myth.
+too dangerous myth.
 You can homeschool your children or send them to a school abroad, and besides, the education your children will receive on the road experiencing new cultures and a new way of living will be invaluable to their education.
 Getting rid of all your stuff is an empowring thing, and it could make your kids realize that all the material items they had weren’t completely necessary.
 Each family is different, but you may be surprised at what your family can and can’t do.

 Family travel is not easy, but it’s a great way to really bond with your husband, wife, and children in a unique way that not many families get the chance to do.
-Educating your children on the differences and similarities of people around the world, all the while exposing them to different cultures and different ways of life will teach them skills that simply can’t be taught at home.
+Educating your children on the differences and similarities of people around the world, all the while exposing them to different cultures and different ways of life, will teach them skills that simply can’t be taught at home.

 >> Read about how traveling can be beneficial to young kids and get tips on hosteling with kids

 Mom and Dad are not going to like the idea that their little girl wants to traipse around the world by herself.
 That’s just a fact.
-And while they may have some valid concerns, it’s important to point out why you can do this and why you’ll be safe along your journey.
+And while they may have some valid concerns, it’s important to point out why you

 It’s definitely true that solo women travelers have to exercise a bit more caution on the road than men or couples, but as long as you do your homework first and come armed with resources to put your parents and loved ones at ease, you should be able to prove that it’s not that big a deal for women to travel alone.

-Since we live in the internet age, it would be a great idea to point your concerned loved ones to blogs or websites of other solo women travelers who have done or are doing it right now.
-Evelyn, founder of Journeywoman, is a 70-something-year-old woman who has been traveling solo for 30 years!
+Journeywoman, is a 70-something-year-old woman who has been traveling solo for 30 years!
 Her site is chock full of awesome resources and inspirational stories of women all over the world who have done the same.
 Ayngelina is a young Canadian woman who traveled solo for over a year through Latin America.
-She has written a great post about the camaraderie of solo female travelers have when meeting each other on the road.
-Stephanie wrote an entire article dispelling the myths surrounding solo female travel, and she had a guest post on her site, Twenty-Something Travel, from Christine, about why she chooses to travel solo.
-These are just a tiny sampling of resources you can find about other single women who have safely made their dreams of traveling the world come true.
+She has written a great post about the camaraderie of

 >> Get the truth behind myths about solo female travel

-It’s definitely true that we Americans have had a rough go of it over the last decade.
+It’s definitely true that we Americans have had a rough go of it over the last decade or so.
 W didn’t exactly help our image overseas, and while there may have been some anti-American sentiment abroad, by and large it was exaggerated.
 Even for those who have a misconception of Americans, it’s important to meet and talk with them to dispel the rumors.
 Once most people who have a negative view of Americans actually meet us abroad, they change their tune and wonder why they think like they do.

 In the places you’d assume have the most anti-American sentiment, like the Middle East, usually the opposite is true.
 Those who have traveled extensively around the region spoke about nothing but kindness and friendliness towards Americans.
 Just another reason to talk to travelers who are actually on the ground in certain countries and cities to obtain information about what it’s really like to travel there.
 Even if you do meet some people who have negative perception of Americans, it’s highly unlikely that any harm will come to you because of it.
 Ignorance doesn’t typically equal violence, and while there are very rare cases of this happening, it’s not any more usual than most violence happening in your hometown city.